 Acknowledgements

 We are extremely grateful for the extensive contribution of Wiesława Misiak to this paper.
 We would also like to thank the many people, including past and present members of the ACAP Secretariat, Advisory Committee and its working groups, and everyone at NGOs and elsewhere who have contributed so much to the development and implementation of ACAP and to albatross and petrel research and conservation in general.
 Thanks also to the four anonymous referees for their many helpful suggestions for improvements to the paper.
-Oliva Martin-Sanchez kindly produced the albatross and petrel distribution map.
+Oliva Martin-Sanchez and Laura Gerrish kindly produced the albatross and petrel distribution map.

 References